About the Beach Haven West Civic Association

 The Beach Haven West Civic Association is dedicated to advancing the quality of life in our waterfront community.
 At our meetings, held at 7 pm on the third Friday of each month in the Bay Avenue Community Center, we identify and address community issues of interest and concern of residents.

+For years, the Association has proudly contributed to civic projects, such as the township's Arbor Day and Founders Day observances, and to school projects.
 The BHWCA is proud of its long-standing relationship with Southern Regional High School’s scholarship program, providing three $1,000 awards to graduating seniors who will continue their education after SRHS.

 In 2024, the Civic Association awarded its first graduation award to a graduating senior from Marine Academy of Technology and Environmental Science (MATES), with which BHWCA has worked on a number of environmental-research projects.